Are NeRFs ready for autonomous driving? Towards closing the real-to-simulation gap: Conclusion

-We thank Adam Tonderski and William Ljungbergh for valuable discussions.
+\parsection{Acknowledegments} We thank Adam Tonderski and William Ljungbergh for valuable discussions.
 This work was partially supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.
-Computational resources were provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS) at \href{https://www.nsc.liu.se/}{NSC Berzelius}, partially funded by the Swedish Research Council, grant agreement no. 2022-06725. \FloatBarrier {
+Computational resources were provided by NAISS at \href{https://www.nsc.liu.se/}{NSC Berzelius}, partially funded by the Swedish Research Council, grant agreement no. 2022-06725. \FloatBarrier {

 }

 \maketitlesupplementary